 The grant confirmation letter is sent by email, and it includes the information needed to fill out the obligatory grant commitment in the grant system.
 NOTE!
 This applies both the new grant recipients and those recipients from previous grant rounds who have not yet initiated their grant period.

 The commitment forms and payment requests submitted by the 20th of the month are valid for the month’s payments.
 Grants will be paid by the last working day of each month.
-An exception is made in the July grant payments which will be transacted already in June and also in December payments which will be transacted on 15th Dec.
-For December payment requests have to be submitted in electronic system at the latest on 14th December.
+Exceptions are the July grant payments transacted already in June, as well as the December payments which will be transacted on December 20.
+The December payment requests need to be in the system on December 16, by the latest.

 If the grant recipient’s circumstances change substantially from those presented in the application, e.g. if the grantee goes into fulltime paid employment, please contact our office.
 Payment of the grant may be discontinued or the payment schedule changed.
-Smaller changes to the payment schedule may be conducted upon request by emailing a valid explanation to the office (lsr[at]lsr.fi).
+Smaller changes to the payment schedule may be conducted upon request by emailing a valid explanation to the email: email@example.com.